Indigenous Land Acknowledgement

 Faculty and students in the Department of Communication are currently involved with several research and teaching projects that support Indigenous communities, through education about Indigenous experiences, public scholarship, collaboration, service, and outreach.
 Faculty and graduate students work on research regarding Indigenous media and technology, representation, social movements, environmental justice, and mascots.
 Dr. Danielle Endres has created a digital archive of the University of Utah’s use of Indigenous symbols and mascots from the late 1800s to present, which can be used for research and teaching.
 As a University that uses a nickname with permission from the Ute Nation, we believe it is part of our responsibility to teach our students about Indigenous experience and the University’s historical use of Indigenous symbols.
 She has also analyzed the rhetoric of nuclear colonialism and nuclear decolonization in relation to the disproportionate impacts that Indienous people and their lands have experienced from the development of nuclear technologies.
 Further, one of our graduate students, Taylor Johnson, focuses on Bears Ears Intertribal Coalition (BEITC), a group of Indigenous Nations working to protect land in Southern Utah.
 Another graduate student, Oscar Mejia, is doing research on the intersections between Latinx and Indigenous media.
 We are committed to supporting these diverse projects and building the area of Indigenous Communication in meaningful ways.

-The Department offers an undergraduate class on Indigenous Communication (Comm 3290), which provides instruction on a rotating set of topics related to research in Indigenous Communication.
+The Department offers undergraduate and graduate classes on Indigenous Communication (Comm 3290 & Comm 7420), which provide instruction on a rotating set of topics related to research in Indigenous Communication.
+Comm 7420 also serves as an elective in the campus-wide Working with Native Communities certificate.

 We can do more.
 Over the next year and beyond faculty in the Department of Communication will work to create a set of resources and a concrete plan of action for supporting and engaging in Indigenous Communication research and teaching.
 We welcome all members of the Department of Communication to not only acknowledge the land on which we live and work as Indigenous land, but also to commit to meaningful actions that will work in solidarity with the needs of Indigenous people.